-You can ensure that all tests are rerun which have failed or passed unexpectedly, by running make recheck in the test directory.
-This convenience target will set RECHECK LOGS appropriately before invoking the main test driver.
-The recheck-html target does the same as recheck but again converts the resulting log file in HTML format, like the check-html target.
+• You can ensure that all tests are rerun which have failed or passed unexpectedly, by running make recheck in the test directory.
+This convenience target will set RECHECK_LOGS appropriately before invoking the main test driver.

 In order to guarantee an ordering between tests even with make -jN, dependencies between the corresponding log files may be specified through usual make dependencies.
 For example, the following snippet lets the test named foo-execute.test depend upon completion of the test foo-compile.test: